junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Cas let demons inside his body and burn them, used up most his uninfected grace, pass out, wounded fundamentally, definitely dying, last straw to push Dean to agree to get Michael.
 Dean princess-carry Cas to bunker infirmary bed

 "Go!
-Get Mom and Dad back to bunker!"
+Get Mom and Dad back to the bunker!"
 Dean shoves the Impala key into Sam's hand, already pushing the car door open as he speaks.
 Cas climbs out of the car from his side at the same time.

 "I can't just leave you guys with the Stynes!"
 Sam shouts as he moves to the driver's seat.

 "I can't risk them getting caught by demons!"
-Dean yells back, giving a head tilt toward John and Mary's ghosts on the backseat.
+Dean yells back, giving a head tilt toward John and Mary's ghosts in the backseat.
 "Just go!
-Come back once they're safe in bunker!"
+Come back once they're safe in the bunker!"

 "Be careful, Dean," Sam urges.

 "Go!"
 Dean says again, bolting with Cas toward the mist where they last saw the ghost of Charlie took form.

 Impala rumbles to life again.
-Sam takes a sharp reverse, riding onto the small path to detour around the woods toward bunker.
+Sam takes a sharp reverse, riding onto the small path to detour around the woods toward the bunker.

 The demon smoke whirls up into the sky like a black hurricane, the sound of the fallen tree leaves and the wind sounds like loud demonic laughter.